Utah Administrative Code

 (4) the student's mileage shall be measured and certified in school district records.
 The student's ADA, as entered in school records, is used to determine the student's attendance.

 C(1) The cost incurred in providing a subsistence allowance is an approved cost.
-If a student lives more than 60 miles on well-maintained roads from the student's assigned school, a parent may be reimbursed for the student's room and board if the student relocates temporarily to reside in close proximity to the student's assigned school.
+If a student lives more than 60 miles (one way) on well-maintained roads from the student's assigned school, a parent may be reimbursed for the student's room and board if the student relocates temporarily to reside in close proximity to the student's assigned school.
 Payment shall not exceed the Substitute Care Rate for Family Services for the current fiscal year.
 Adjustments for changes made in the rate during the year are included in the allowance.
 In addition to the reimbursement for room and board, the subsistence allowance includes the costs of 18 round trips per year.

 (2) A subsistence allowance is not applicable to a parent who maintains a separate home during the school year for the convenience of the family.
-A parent's residence during the school year is the residence of the child.
+A parent's primary residence during the school year is the residence of the child.

 D. Contracting or leasing for pupil transportation